Msartain/guess-the-intro/README.md

 ## Future Enhancements

-refactor the code
+1. refactor the code.
+2. Change the 4 arrays into one array with objects.
-Create a difficulty setting that provides harder songs/less time per song.
+3. Create a difficulty setting that provides harder songs/less time per song.
-Add a song title guess selection as well as artist guess to earn extra points.
+4. Add a song title guess selection as well as artist guess to earn extra points.